 Telling Bible stories through songs may be an effective way to reach these Hindus.
 For those that do read, there are many resources available to them, but they need dedicated workers willing to invest their efforts in reaching them.

-"Come and listen, all you who fear God, and I will tell you what he did for me."
+"Come and hear, all you who fear God, and I will tell what he has done for my soul."
 Psalm 66:16

 Pray for bold testimonies of the Lord’s deeds to come from today’s people group.